kserve/kserve/docs/samples/batcher/README.md

 ![Batcher](../../diagrams/batcher.jpg)

 * We use webhook to inject the model agent container in the InferenceService pod to do the batching when batcher is enabled.
-* We use go channels to transfer data between http requset handler and batcher go routines.
+* We use go channels to transfer data between http request handler and batcher go routines.
 * Currently we only implemented batching with KFServing v1 HTTP protocol, gRPC is not supported yet.
 * When the number of instances (For example, the number of pictures) reaches the `maxBatchSize` or the latency meets the `maxLatency`, a batch prediction will be triggered.
 ```